 Proposition 84 - Parks/Water (2006) $5.38 Billion

-For more information, download the Allocation Balance Report (as of July 22, 2020.)
+For more information, download the Allocation Balance Report (As of January 28, 2021.)

 SECTION 1.
 Division 43 Public Resources Code: